-Mark D. Kotwick is a partner in Seward & Kissel’s Litigation Group.
-He has practiced law since 1989 and became a partner in the Firm in 2000.
+Mark D. Kotwick is a partner in Seward & Kissel’s Litigation Group, which he joined out of law school in 1989, became a partner in the Firm in 2000 and was named co-General Counsel of the Firm in 2020.

-Mr. Kotwick represents clients in a wide variety of complex and sensitive matters, including those involving corporate trust disputes, securities litigation, banking and commercial controversies, trusts and estates disputes, employment law, and bankruptcy and restructuring litigation.
-In addition, Mr. Kotwick is a member of the Firm’s Energy Finance Restructuring Team, a highly focused and specialized cross-disciplinary team dedicated to energy sector bankruptcies and restructurings.
+Mr. Kotwick represents clients in a wide variety of complex and sensitive matters, including those involving corporate trust disputes, securities litigation, banking and commercial controversies, trusts and estates disputes, employment law and bankruptcy and restructuring litigation.
+He has also led investigations in multiple bankruptcy cases with respect to potential estate claims against insiders and related third parties.
+Mr. Kotwick is a member of the Firm’s Energy Finance Restructuring Team, a specialized cross-disciplinary team dedicated to energy sector bankruptcies and restructurings; the LIBOR Transition Task Force, created to develop solutions and protocols to support the Firm’s clients in connection with the adoption and implementation of replacement benchmarks for LIBOR legacy transactions; and the Firm’s recently announced Commercial Lease and Loan Restructuring Task Force, a multi-disciplinary team formed to assist clients in all aspects of commercial lease and loan workouts created by the COVID pandemic and associated economic distress.

 Mr. Kotwick received a J.D. with Honors, from University of North Carolina School of Law, and a B.S. with High Honors from Grand Valley State University.
 He is a member of the New York County Lawyers’ Association; the New York State Bar Association; the American Bar Association; the Federal Bar Council; and the International Bar Association.